 - A. Date: The information above proves that Judges was written between the coronation of Saul (1043 BC) and David's conquest of Jerusalem (1004 BC).
-Some critics argue that this date is too early, as a summation of the rules of each judge yields 410 years, which is too many years to fit between Joshua and Saul's times.
+Some critics feel this date is too early since a summation of the rules of each judge yields 410 years (too many years to fit between Joshua and Saul's times).
 However, due to overlapping judgeships, the events in the book span about 341 years (from about 1390 BC to 1049 BC; cf. p.
-96) and therefore end just before the time of the book's composition. - B. Recipients: The early monarchy date reveals that the original readers of Judges were the Jews who had recently experienced the transition from a theocracy to a monarchy. - C. Occasion: Judges records life in Israel during the final days of the theocracy when the nation officially operated under the rule of God.
+96) and therefore end just before the time of the book's composition. - B. Recipients: The early monarchy date reveals that the original readers of Judges constitute the Jews who recently experienced the change from a theocracy to a monarchy. - C. Occasion: Judges records life in Israel during the final days of the theocracy when the nation officially operated under the rule of God.
 However, in reality, Israel did not submit to his authority since "everyone did as he saw fit," or more literally, "every man did what was right in his own eyes" (17:6; 21:25; NASB).
-The oft-mentioned motto "Israel had no king," coupled with this statement about anarchy, suggests that the book aimed to defend the monarchy, enabling Israel to be united under the rule of a righteous king.
+The oft-mentioned motto "Israel had no king," coupled with this anarchy statement, shows that the book aimed to defend the monarchy for Israel to be united under the rule of a righteous king.